According to Diario Marca, two members of the Lotto team, who belong to the Staff, have tested positive in a second test of the PCR test.

 According to media from the Belgian country, those affected are two assistants of the medical corps and two mechanics.

 «A first test was carried out six days ago on the whole team.
 The latter was negative for everyone.
-This Wednesday, August 26, a second test was performed on the coaching staff and the riders.
+This Wednesday, August 26, a second test was carried out on the coaching staff and the riders.

 Unfortunately, one test was positive and another suspicious.
-To protect everyone's health and the smooth running of the Tour, the two affected staff members immediately left the team's leadership.
+To protect everyone's health and the smooth running of the Tour, the two affected staff members immediately left the leadership of the team.

 As a precautionary measure and to respect the covid-19 measures dictated by the Tour de France, the risk contacts of these two people will also leave the race, "they explained in the statement.